Regularly Scheduled Maintenance

-Scheduling regular maintenance at 30,000 mile intervals is a must if you want your vehicle to keep getting you to the places you need to go.
+Regularly Scheduled Maintenance at 30,000-mile intervals is a must if you want your vehicle to keep getting you to the places you need to go.
 When the boss is waiting for you in a meeting you don’t want car problems.
 If the cupboards are bare, and the kids are purging through your cabinets, you need to be able to get to the grocery store.
 When your mother or father needs a ride to the doctor, then you’ll want to have the means to get them there.

-There are plenty of reasons you want to maintain your vehicle at regular intervals.
+There are plenty of reasons you want to plan regularly scheduled maintenance on your vehicle at regular intervals.
 First of all not doing so simply means that you’re guaranteeing yourself some hefty repairs down the road.
 You rely on your vehicle to get you to and fro, your vehicle relies on you to keep it in healthy order.

 Regularly Scheduled Maintenance Benefits

 Let’s not forget as well that you’ll probably end up selling your automobile down the road.
-Having well-kept records of a consistently regularly maintained vehicle is the easiest way to ensure that you’ll get back what the car is worth at that time.
+Having well-kept records of consistent regularly scheduled maintenance on your vehicle is the easiest way to ensure that you’ll get back what the car is worth at that time.

 Essentially…it’s putting money into your pocket.
-There are of course benchmarks that we look for.
-Besides the normal maintenance such as oil changes at 3,000 to 5,000 miles, there will be a maintenance schedule for 30,000 miles, 60,000 miles, and 90,000 miles as well.
+There are of course benchmarks that we look for when it comes to regularly scheduled maintenance.
+Besides the normal maintenance such as oil changes at regular intervals, there will be a maintenance schedule as well.

-If having a vehicle that lasts is important to you, then this needs to be followed as closely as possible.
+If having a vehicle that lasts is important to you, then committing to a regularly scheduled maintenance plan needs to be followed as closely as possible.